 Intermountain Precision Genomics is on the forefront of personalized cancer testing for all types of genetic mutations.
-Our process is unique because we offer a Molecular Tumor Board review as a part of every test.
+Our process is unique because every case is reviewed for clinical quality and therapy prioritization, and we discuss rare, difficult cases in Molecular Tumor Board review.
 This team approach gives community oncologists confidence in providing the best options for patients.
 Drug procurement is also available and clinical trial information is included in the results.

 Our unique testing and evaluation process provides physicians with the information they need, when they need it, to treat each case of cancer confidently and effectively.
-And from start to finish, our five-step process takes just 16 days or less, helping patients heal faster and live healthier.
+And from start to finish, our five-step process takes just 14 days or less.

 Our 5 Step Process